Timeline of Polish science and technology

 After the third partition of Poland, in 1795, no Polish state existed.
 The 19th and 20th centuries saw many Polish scientists working abroad.
 One of them was Maria Skłodowska-Curie, a physicist and chemist living in France.
 Another noteworthy one was Ignacy Domeyko, a geologist and mineralogist who worked in Chile.

 In the first half of the 20th century, Poland was a flourishing center of mathematics.
 Outstanding Polish mathematicians formed the Lwów School of Mathematics (with Stefan Banach, Hugo Steinhaus, Stanisław Ulam) and Warsaw School of Mathematics (with Alfred Tarski, Kazimierz Kuratowski, Wacław Sierpiński).
 The events of World War II pushed many of them into exile.
 Such was the case of Benoît Mandelbrot, whose family left Poland when he was still a child.
 An alumnus of the Warsaw School of Mathematics was Antoni Zygmund, one of the shapers of 20th-century mathematical analysis.
 According to NASA, Polish scientists were among the pioneers of rocketry.

-Today Poland has over 100 institutions of post-secondary education — technical, medical, economic, as well as 500 universities — which are located in most major cities such as Gdańsk, Kraków, Lublin, Łódź, Poznań, Rzeszów and Warsaw.
+Today Poland has over 100 institutions of post-secondary education—technical, medical, economic, as well as 500 universities—which are located in most major cities such as Gdańsk, Kraków, Lublin, Łódź, Poznań, Rzeszów, Toruń, Warsaw and Wrocław.
 They employ over 61,000 scientists and scholars.
 Another 300 research and development institutes are home to some 10,000 researchers.
 There are, in addition, a number of smaller laboratories.
 All together, these institutions support some 91,000 scientists and scholars.